Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class5/README.md

 ![roadmap](genome_assembly.png)

-Execute the following command to copy files for this morning’s exercises to your workshop home directory:
+Execute the following command to copy files for today's exercises to your workshop home directory:

 ```
 > Note: Make sure you change 'username' in the commands below to your 'uniqname'.